 - Double SNAP, now expanded to eight farmers markets in the region, allows markets to match dollars spent through the Supplemental Nutrition Assistance Program (SNAP).

 - ASAP’s online Local Food Guide has search functions for farms offering online ordering, delivery, or pickup options.

-- Immediate needs grants, webinars, and one-on-one technical assistance support farmers as they pivot their business models.
+- Webinars and one-on-one technical assistance support farmers as they pivot their business models.

 - Relief pricing on Appalachian Grown–branded materials helps farmers offset the cost of increased packaging requirements.

-- Best practice resources and emergency response grants help farmers markets meet public health requirements and stay in operation.
+- Best practice resources help farmers markets meet public health requirements and stay in operation.